openfisca/openfisca-doc/coding-the-legislation/20_input_variables.md

 ```

 Thus, to get `housing_occupancy_status` for a given `month` you will call `household('housing_occupancy_status', month)`.
 Its value is an index of `HOUSING_OCCUPANCY_STATUS` Enum.
-Nevertheless, in your tests and calls to the Web API, favor its string definition as it is more readable than the enumeration index.
+Nevertheless, in your tests and calls to the Web API, favor its string definition as it is more readable than the enum index.
 A YAML test would look as follows:

 ```yaml